Interested in becoming a travel blogger? Trying to learn how to start a travel blog and get paid? Then these travel blog tips are for you!

 Step 5: Don’t go crazy about your post analytics.
 Yes, it’s important, but don’t get bogged down when your posts don’t do well.
 Eventually, you’ll find your tribe.
 Just be persistent!

 Again, I know this is an article about how to start a travel blog from scratch (and how to become a travel blogger), but I just want to reiterate the power of social media.
 You won’t be able to succeed as a travel blogger without an active community on your social media channels.
-So be sure to give this area proper focus, too!
+So be sure to give this area proper focus by posting regularly!

 Write your first travel blog posts